-The Zhou lab is focused on identifying critical factors that orchestrate the regeneration of pancreatic insulin-secreting beta cells and intestine stem cells.
-Based on principles of development, we identified master regulators that dictate the formation of beta-cells and intestine stem cells during embryogenesis and by modulating the expression of these master genes, one can remake, or reprogram existing adult cells from one type to another, thereby regenerating medically important cell types.
+Disease and injury strike every organ in our body, killing and damaging tissues that perform vital functions.
+How to replenish the lost tissues and repair organ function is the outstanding question in regenerative medicine.
+Our laboratory pioneered a new path for tissue regeneration.
+Based on principles of development, we identified master regulators that dictate the formation of specific tissues (pancreatic islets and intestinal mucosa, for example) and by modulating the expression of these master genes, one can remake, or reprogram existing adult tissues from one type to another, thereby regenerating medically important tissues.

 We have used a cocktail of pancreatic islet master regulators to induce human stomach stem cells to differentiate into Gastric INsulin-Secreting (GINS) organoids resembling pancreatic islets and capable of regulating blood sugar levels.
 We are developing a novel cell therapy to treat diabetes by in vitro and in vivo induction of GINIS organoids from human stomach.
 To treat Type 1 diabetes, an autoimmune disease, we are also investigating the feasibility of generating autoimmune-resistant GINS organoids.

 A second major focus of the laboratory is the study of gut stem cells, with a particular focus on understanding their regional differences and regeneration.
 We have identified master regulators that distinguish the small intestine from the large intestine.
 Modulating expression of these factors in gut stem cells leads to rapid conversion from large intestine epithelium to small intestine epithelium and vice versa.
 Using these molecular insights, we are developing a novel gene therapy to treat Short Bowel Syndrome.
 We are also studying stem cell heterogeneity in Inflammatory Bowel Diseases and developing therapeutics.

 - Intestinal mucosal remodeling